 Coffee jelly is a jelly dessert flavored made from black coffee and gelatin.
-Although once common in British and American cookbooks, it now most common in Japan, where it can be found in most restaurants and convenience stores.
+Once common in British and American cookbooks, it now most common in Japan, where it can be found in most restaurants and convenience stores.
 Coffee Jelly was first made at a branch of a Japanese chain coffee shop in the 1960s and became popular all over Japan.
 Coffee jelly is light and not too sweet, though you can adjust the sweetness to your liking.
 It's perfect as an after-dinner dessert.

 You can use strong coffee, but espresso is best, especially because of the wonderful aroma it imparts.
-It is sweet as is, however, it is even better with some heavy cream or condensed milk.
+It is sweet as is, but it is even better with some heavy cream or condensed milk.
 Cream goes well with the texture of the jelly and complements the flavor of coffee very well.

 When you are making the jelly, be aware that it needs to harden in a container.
 A shallow pan works well to create a thin layer of jelly (about 1 inch thick) which you then cut into cubes.
 You can also use other containers, such as small bowls or cups, and serve the jelly without cutting.

 If you’re looking for a light and unusual dessert after Japanese dinner, this is the one for you.
 It's known as a refreshing Japanese summertime treat but you can enjoy it all year long.

 - Try serving coffee jelly with frozen whipped cream and chocolate sauce.

 - It's quite delicious with ice cream, regular whipped cream or flavored coffee cream.

 - It can be served solid in glasses or cubed in bowls.

 - 2 tablespoon sugar (adjust the amount of sugar based on your preference)